 Manileños love shopping and in particular ‘malling’.
-Manila in recent years has risen to become the mall capital of Asia yet the city still retains lively outdoors markets.
+Manila in recent years has risen to become the mall capital of Asia, yet the city still retains a number of lively outdoor markets.

 For atmosphere, the daily produce market around the famous Black Nazarene Church in Quiapo is vibrant and crowded.
 Look out for batik goods and voodoo items.
-San Andres’s exotic fruit market in Malate is popular with tourists and pricey.
+San Andres’s exotic fruit market in Malate is popular with tourists but it's pricey.

-Browsing the Evangelista Street flea market and thrift shops in Makati passes a pleasant few hours and look out for antique bargains.
+Browsing the Evangelista Street flea market and thrift shops in Makati passes a pleasant few hours; look out for antique bargains.
 Noisy Baclaran Market in Pasay City is renowned (or notorious) for pirated DVDs and CDs.

 Most malls typically open daily from 1000 to either 2000 or 2100 at night.
 Street markets start around sunrise.